AstraZeneca says COVID-19 'vaccine for the world' can be 90% effective

 It will also seek an emergency use listing from the World Health Organization to speed up availability in low-income countries.
 In parallel, the full analysis of the interim results is being submitted for publication in a peer-reviewed journal.

+The U.S. Food and Drug Administration is likely to approve in mid-December the distribution of the vaccine made by Pfizer, according to a top official of the U.S. government’s vaccine development effort.

-Additional reporting by Aakash Jagadeesh Babu and Alistair Smout; Writing by Peter Graff:; Editing by Guy Faulconbridge, Christopher Cushing and Carmel Crimmins
+Additional reporting by Aakash Jagadeesh Babu, Alistair Smout and Ruma Paul; Writing by Peter Graff:; Editing by Guy Faulconbridge, Christopher Cushing and Carmel Crimmins

 Our Standards: The Thomson Reuters Trust Principles.